Anthem (Less Than Jake album)

-Anthem (stylized as anthem.) is the fifth studio album by American ska punk band Less Than Jake, released on May 20 2003 on Sire Records, a Warner Bros. imprint.
+Anthem (stylized as anthem.) is the fifth studio album by American ska punk band Less Than Jake, released on May 20, 2003 on Sire Records, a Warner Bros. imprint.
 A year after their fourth studio album Borders & Boundaries (2000), the band had spent sometime at their practice space writing new material; by the middle of 2002, the band said their next album would be with Warner Bros.
 Records.
 Following a meeting with Rob Cavallo, he was enlisted as the producer for the album.
 Sessions were held at Piety Street Recording in New Orleans and Morning View Studio in Malibu, California, occurring between October and December 2002.

 Anthem received generally favorable reviews from critics, some of whom noted the shift away from horns into pop-punk, while others commented on Cavallo's production.
 It reached number 45 on the Billboard 200 in the United States.
 "The Science of Selling Yourself Short" peaked at number 36 on the US Alternative Airplay chart.
 Preceded by a headlining US tour, "She's Gonna Break Soon" was released as the album's lead single in April 2003.
 The band then appeared on the Honda Civic Tour, went on a European tour and then spent three months as part of the Warped Tour.
 "The Science of Selling Yourself Short" was released as the album's second single in July 2003.
 Outtakes from the sessions were released as the compilation album B Is for B-Sides (2004).

 Background

 Less Than Jake released their fourth studio album Borders & Boundaries in October 2000, through Fat Wreck Chords.
 It was promoted with a supporting slot for Bon Jovi on their arena tour of the United States, a headlining tour of Japan, and a stint with MxPx in Europe.
 By August 2001, Less Than Jake were expecting to release a new album in early 2002, which saxophonist Peter "JR" Wasilewski anticipated to be faster and punk rock-orientated.
 By December 2001, the band had spent two months writing new material at a practice space in Gainesville, Florida.
-This space was dubbed Fort Hooker; after they had written some songs here, they would move to bassist Roger Lima's home studio, known as The Moat House, where hey would record demos and write more material.
+This space was dubbed Fort Hooker; after they had written some songs here, they would move to bassist Roger Lima's home studio, known as The Moat House, where they would record demos and write more material.

 In February and March 2002, the band headlined a few shows in Florida, before touring with Bad Religion and Hot Water Music.
 Around this time, the band said they had 17 new songs, 10 of which had been demoed.
 In July 2002, vocalist and guitarist Chris DeMakes said the band's next album would be released through Warner Bros.
 Records.
 The band explained that Craig Aaronson, who had worked with the band previously at Capitol Records, had started working at Warner Bros, and set up a meeting between them and the president of Warner.
 In August, the band toured with Sugarcult; trombonist Buddy Schaub suffered a wrist injury, and was temporarily replaced by Vinny Nobile of the Pilfers.